 On June 27, 2006, the Laboratory executed an agreement to obtain \$55 million of bond financing through the NCIDA for the purpose of paying a portion of the cost of construction, installation, and equipping of six research buildings and a chiller building, consisting of approximately 120,000 square feet of space, on the Laboratory's main campus in Laurel Hollow.
 The bonds, originally issued as auction rate securities, bore interest at a seven-day auction rate.
 On June 25, 2008, the interest rate mode on the bonds was converted to a variable daily rate.
-On June 19, 2012, the interest rate mode on the bonds was converted to a bank purchase rate consisting of a fixed percent of the sum of the LIBOR Rate, the rate equal to the British Bankers Association thirty day LIBOR Rate (1-month LIBOR), plus a spread.
-The entire outstanding principal amount was purchased by a single financial institution under an agreement which terminates on June 19, 2025, unless extended.
+On June 19, 2012, the interest rate mode on the bonds was converted to a bank purchase rate consisting of a fixed percent of the sum of LIBOR, the rate equal to the British Bankers Association 30day LIBOR Rate (one-month LIBOR), plus a spread.
+On April 2, 2020, the bank purchase rate was converted to a fixed percent of the sum of the federal funds rate (reported daily as H.15), plus a spread.
+The entire outstanding principal amount was purchased by a single financial institution under an agreement that terminates on June 19, 2025, unless extended.
 The agreement contains certain covenants, including those relating to net worth as defined, capital expenditures, restrictions of additional liens on certain Laboratory property, and assumption of additional debt.
-The Laboratory was in compliance with the required covenants as of December 31, 2019 and 2018.
+The Laboratory was in compliance with the required covenants as of December 31, 2020 and 2019.
 Upon termination of the agreement, the bonds may thereafter be converted in whole or in part to bear interest at any of the acceptable rates of interest under the bond documents until maturity on January 1, 2042.
 The bonds require annual principal payments beginning January 1, 2035.
-Interest is payable the first business day of each month and the interest rate resets at the end of each month (1.715% as of December 31, 2019).
+Interest is payable the first business day of each month, and the interest rate resets at the end of each month (0.66% as of December 31, 2020).

 In April 2006, the Laboratory entered into an interest rate swap agreement with a notional principal amount of \$97.2 million to mitigate the risk of interest rates associated with the Series 1999 and Series 2006 bond issues.
-Under the terms of the original agreement, the Laboratory paid interest at a predetermined fixed rate of 3.805% and received 68% of 1-month LIBOR on the notional principal amount.
+Under the terms of the original agreement, the Laboratory paid interest at a predetermined fixed rate of 3.81% and received 68% of one-month LIBOR on the notional principal amount.
 The swap agreement had an effective date of October 1, 2006 and a termination date of January 1, 2042.
-On December 10, 2008, the swap agreement was amended and the Laboratory paid interest at a predetermined fixed rate of 3.802% and received 68% of 3-month LIBOR on the notional principal amount.
-On October 18, 2018, the swap agreement was amended, effective October 1, 2018.
-The Laboratory now pays interest at a predetermined fixed rate of 3.802% and receives 68% of the federal funds rate (reported daily as H.15), plus a spread on the notional principal amount.
+On December 10, 2008, the swap agreement was amended and the Laboratory paid interest at a predetermined fixed rate of 3.80% and received 68% of 3-month LIBOR on the notional principal amount.
+On October 18, 2018, the swap agreement was amended, and the Laboratory now pays interest at a predetermined fixed rate of 3.80% and receives 68% of the federal funds rate (reported daily as H.15), plus a spread on the notional principal amount.

-The fair value of the interest rate swap was a liability of \$33,067,453 and \$25,281,037 at December 31, 2019 and 2018, respectively.
+The fair value of the interest rate swap was a liability of \$41,196,290 and \$33,067,453 at December 31, 2020 and 2019, respectively.
 The fair value of the interest rate swap was determined using pricing models developed based on the federal funds rate and other observable market data (Level 2 inputs).
-The change in fair value is reported as other changes in net assets in the accompanying consolidated statements of activities.
+The change in fair value is reported as other changes in net assets in the accompanying consolidated statement of activities.
 According to the agreement with JPMorgan Chase Bank, N.A., when the fair value of the liability exceeds \$40 million, the Laboratory is required to post collateral equal to the amount in excess.
+At December 31, 2020 the Laboratory had posted collateral in the amount of \$860,104.